Instagram is an undeniably powerful tool for businesses.

 It's important to note that your username should most likely be your company name, and your password should follow all recommended guidelines (include a number, special characters, etc.).

-3. Switch to a business account.
+3. Switch from a personal account to a business account.

 Now that you're set up with a profile, it's time to switch it to a business account.

 To do so, go to your profile and click the three lines in the top right corner:

 Then, click "Settings" in the navigation menu that appears:

 When you get to this point, you'll see another option to switch to a "Creator" account.
 Creator accounts are meant to be used by influencers, public figures, or content creators.